bmhan/Sigma/README.md

 # README

 - This repo contains all the test scripts at my time at Sigma Designs.
-- These scripts automate testing Sigma chips, using Litepoint as the primary testing system, with other components integrated in later.
+- These scripts automate testing LTE for Sigma chips, using Litepoint as the primary testing system, with other components integrated in later.
-- "WIP" is where the various iterations of my scripts are located.
+- "WIP" is where the various iterations of my scripts are located, including the latest version and the scripts described in the "Documentation for Relevant Scripts" section below.
+- "shortened" contains a working GUI and testing script; is the precursor to the following...
+- "test_MiniUT_PCBA_ATE" is the version of the GUI and testing script sent out.
 - If you wish to trace the progress of the script over time, view the CHANGELOG.md located in the "WIP" folder.
 - "Sample-Code" is the starter code provided by Sirius Ding at